cyberbotics/webots-doc/guide/object-traffic.md

 > **License**: Creative Commons Attribution 3.0 United States License (original model by Andrew Kator & Jennifer Legaz)

+### ControlledStreetLight Description

+Simple model of a controlled street light including a customizable SpotLight.

 ### ControlledStreetLight Field Summary

 - `controller`: Defines the controller used to make the LED blink.